Updated Oct 11, 2021 | Published Jul 24, 2020 • 12 min read

 You won’t have the opportunity to earn any membership statuses and it does require an annual fee, but you will gain the Luxury Hotel & Resort Collection, which provides discounts at a wide variety of locations around the world.
 There’s plenty of traveling and shopping protections, and the Shop through Chase and Chase Offers discount portals can be handy too.

-DoorDash membership: You’ll get a free DoorDash membership for at least a year, known as a DashPass.
-This gives you free delivery and reduced service fees on orders over $12, which could help you save quite a bit if you tend to order out.
+DoorDash membership: Get a free membership (DashPass) for at least a year, which provides free delivery and reduced service fees on orders over $12.

-Shop through Chase: Cardholders can get more points at select retailers with the Shop through Chase marketplace.
+Shop through Chase/Chase Offers: Earn more points by shopping at participating retailers with the Shop through Chase and Chase Offers shopping portals.

 Evan graduated from SUNY Oswego with a degree in journalism and creative writing.
 In his professional writing career, he strives for precision and comprehension in his work.
 He’s written news articles, blog posts, and copy, working across a slew of different mediums.
 With in-depth research and great care for accuracy and detail, he now works to bring you the most up-to-date credit information.